MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

 | Python and Jupyter Notebook support  | Integrated Python and Jupyter Notebook support  |

 > [!IMPORTANT]
-> The Azure QDK Preview extension and the Microsoft QDK extension cannot both be enabled in VS Code at the same time.
+> The Modern QDK extension and the Classic QDK extension cannot both be enabled in VS Code at the same time.
 If your programs require the following features, you can keep both extensions installed, but only one extension should be enabled at a time.
 >
-> - **Multiple files** - The Azure QDK Preview supports single Q# files only.
+> - **Multiple files** - The Modern QDK supports single Q# files only.
-> - **Hybrid computing** - Batch, Inteactive, and Integrated computing are not yet supported in the Azure QDK Preview.
+> - **Hybrid computing** - The Modern QDK does not yet support Batch, Interactive, and Integrated computing.
-> - **Visual Studio** - The Azure QDK Preview does not support the Visual Studio IDE environment.
+> - **Visual Studio** - The Modern QDKdoes not support the Visual Studio IDE environment.

-To install the Azure QDK Preview and walk through the new features, see the [QSharp GitHub Wiki](https://github.com/microsoft/qsharp/wiki/Overview).
+To install the Modern QDK and walk through the new features, see the [QSharp GitHub Wiki](https://github.com/microsoft/qsharp/wiki/Overview).

 ## The Microsoft Quantum Development Kit (QDK)